Legitzx/digit-classifier/README.md

 # Digit Classifier Neural Network

-### Simple neural network that classifies digits using the MNIST dataset.
+### Simple neural network built using just Python and NumPy that classifies digits using the MNIST dataset.

 ### Best accuracy on test set to date: 96.7%